Takahiro Arai

-Takahiro Arai (Japanese: 新井 貴浩, born January 30, 1977, in Naka-ku, Hiroshima) is a Japanese professional baseball player for the Hiroshima Toyo Carp in Japan's Nippon Professional Baseball.
+Takahiro Arai (Japanese: 新井 貴浩, born January 30, 1977, in Naka-ku, Hiroshima) is a Japanese-Korean former professional baseball player.
+He is the manager of Hiroshima Toyo Carp in Japan's Nippon Professional Baseball from the 2023 season.

-His younger brother Ryota is also a professional baseball player currently playing for Hanshin Tigers.
+His younger brother Ryota is also a former professional baseball player who played for Hanshin Tigers.

 College baseball career

 In 1998, he participated in the Tohto University Baseball League and went 6 for 12 against an American collegiate All-Star team, winning him the league's RBI title.
 He only homered twice in college.
-He was drafted in the sixth round of the '98 NPB draft by the Hiroshima Carp, the team he had followed as a kid.
+He was drafted in the sixth round of the '98 NPB draft by the Hiroshima Carp, the team he had followed as a child.